AnshChoudhary/xGModel/README.md

 # Football Expected Goals (xG) Prediction

-This repository contains code to predict the Expected Goals (xG) from shots in football using various machine learning models like Linear Regression, XGBoost, and Random Forest.
+This repository contains code to predict the Expected Goals (xG) from shots in football using various machine learning models like Logistic Regression, XGBoost, and Random Forest.

 ## Overview